Avance ALS120 - 1995

 Creative Soundblaster PCI128 CT4700 - 1998

-A rework of the CT4750, the PCI series of Soundblasters uses the Ensoniq chipsets, Ensoniq having been aquired by Creative.
-This card is no longer supported in favour of the inferior CT4750 model.
-The drivers in Windows2000 and WindowsXP are codec drivers, hardly any hardware features are enabled, not even hardware MIDI.
-The card, in hardware, does support quadrophonic sound, but the drivers available do not enable this feature.
+A rework of the Ensoniq AudioPCI.
+The PCI series of Soundblasters uses the Ensoniq chipsets, Ensoniq having been aquired by Creative.
+The CT4700 was dropped out of support after just a few years in favour of the inferior CT4750 model by 2001.
+The drivers in Windows2000 and WindowsXP were codec drivers, hardly any hardware features are enabled, not even hardware MIDI.
+The card, in hardware, does support quadrophonic sound (it has both black and green outputs as we can see), but the drivers available do not enable this feature.
 This is around the time when people started to really dislike Creative.

 Aureal Vortex 8820 - 1998

-A smaller development of the Vortex series, this is a gaming sound card from a good few years ago.
+A low-end variant of the Vortex series, this is a "gaming" sound card from a good few years ago.
 Unfortunately, it didn't like me at all and blue screened Windows2000 on two seperate machines whenever I tried to install its drivers.
 Windows2000's stock drivers didn't work either.
 WindowsXP had no problems whatsoever even though it used the same driver files!
 When I did get it working in Win2k, any attempt at A3D would result in a blue screen.
-This particular card bears a sticker on the back informing us it's V1.1 and another saying it was manufactured in March 1998.
+This particular card bears a sticker on the back informing us it is V1.1 and another saying it was manufactured in March 1998.

 Other than the Aureal 8820 DSP, the codec employed is the Analog Devices AD1819A.
-A common LM1877N dual channel 2 watt op-amp power amplifier is employed to drive speakers, typically used as a successor to the 2025 series and widely considered to be much better.
+A common LM1877N dual channel 2 watt op-amp power amplifier is employed to drive speakers, typically used as as the 2025 series, but not generally as good.

 Sound Blaster Live!
 OEM CT4830 - 1999